 My friend wrote this comment on his link to Krugman: "Last year the Texas G.O.P. explicitly condemned efforts to teach 'critical thinking skills,' because, it said, such efforts 'have the purpose of challenging the student's fixed beliefs and undermining parental authority.'
 Well, that much is true.
-I remember how the Christian Right in Indiana opposed bills against child abuse in the 70s because they would undermine parental authority, and they were right too.
+I remember how in the 1970s, the Christian Right in Indiana opposed bills against child abuse because they would undermine parental authority, and they were right too.
 And how many teachers want their students exercising critical thinking in the classroom?
 Critical thinking undermines all authority.
 And the Right has no objection to doing so when authority is being exercised by liberals and Democrats: stories about simple Christian students who easily defeat and embarrass their smart-aleck infidel professors are popular folklore, for example, and students who petition their schools to allow prayers at Commencement get support from conservative parents and civic leaders.
 (But compare this story about a student who blocked prayer at his commencement. "'They just wanted to be able to attend their commencement without feeling like an outcast,' ACLU NC legal advisor Chris Brook said."
 I suppose I sympathize, but the First Amendment doesn't guarantee you the right not to feel "like an outcast" -- rather the opposite.)

 Critical thinking cuts both ways.
+(Or rather, all ways.)
 It's supposed to.
 But what bothers me is that many of the people calling for teaching critical thinking haven't mastered the skills themselves, and turn out not to know what they are.
 Critical thinking doesn't mean dismissing absurd unfounded views; it means engaging with them.
-If they really are so absurd, it should will be easy to refute them.
+If they really are so absurd, it should be easy to refute them.
 It takes some time and work, but that's part of the price of living in a hypothetically free society.